-We are a boutique law firm in Washington DC, Maryland, and New York.
-We focus on Estate Planning and Administration; Non-Profit and Tax-Exempt Organizations; Small Business Planning; Fraud Examination and Forensic Investigation; Federal Employment Law and Defense; and all areas of Litigation.
-We also have experience in Medical Malpractice, Misconduct and Investigations, and have as counsel to the firm a board-certified physician who is also an attorney licensed in Maryland, the District of Columbia and in federal court.
-In addition, we have, as of counsel to the firm, a member of the United Nations Global Compact Anti-Fraud Working Group, whose work has taken him around the world, to Eastern Europe, the Hague, South America and Eurasia.
-One our attorneys, David P. Weber, is top-rated with a “superb” ranking by AVVO, a leading consumer legal website.
+We chose to practice law on Main Street, not Wall Street.
+We are a boutique law firm in Maryland, Washington DC, and New York.
+At our core, we are lawyers with big city experience and small town values.
+We focus on Estate Planning, Administration and Litigation; Non-Profit and Tax-Exempt Organizations; Small Business Planning; Fraud Examination and Forensic Investigation; Federal Banking Law; Employment Law and Defense; and all areas of Litigation.
 We, as a law firm, deeply care about providing personal, reliable and prompt service to every client.
+We believe people have a right to quality legal services at a reasonable hourly rate.
 We pride ourselves on being responsive to the individual needs of each client, on each client’s schedule, and in a personalized manner.
 Contact us to discuss how we can help.

 We advise all types of clients on their estate planning needs, from individuals with modest estates who want “simple wills” with no trusts to wealthier clients who require complex tax-savings techniques.